 How Old Are My Tires?
 DOT Date Code Tells You

-To find your tires age you need to find the DOT Date Code on the tire.
-Find the raised DOT letters and numbers.
-Look for 4 numbers together, often enclosed in a raised oval.
-The first two numbers are the week the tire was manufactured, for instance in the example below, 35 stands for week 35.
+The raised numbers of the DOT Code are placed together and often enclosed in a raised oval.
+The first two numbers are the week the tire was manufactured.
+In the example below, 35 stands for “week 35.”
 The second two numbers are the year the tire was manufactured.
-In the image below we see the 07, indicating the tire was build in 2007.
-This particular tire was made the 35th week of 2007.
+In the image below, we see the 07, indicating the tire was build in 2007.
+This particular tire was made in the 35th week of 2007.

-Tires-easy Tire Age Warranty
+Tires-Easy Tire Age Warranty

-At Tires-easy we consider the tire warranty to begin from the date of purchase, not the DOT Date Code.
-This means if you purchase new tires today, and the DOT Date Code was a year ago, your warranty still begins on the purchase date, not the manufacture date of the tire.
+At Tires Easy, we believe that the tire warranty should begin from the date of purchase, not the DOT Code.
+If you purchase new tires today, and the DOT Code was a year ago, your warranty will still begin on the purchase date, not the manufacture date of the tire.

 Why Should I Be Concerned About the DOT Date Code?